mmonahan94/Elk_Stack_Project/README.md

 - 20.106.140.255
 - 20.122.71.79

-Machines within the network can only be accessed by the ansible container.
-- _Web-X can connect to the ELK server.
-IP: 20.122.71.79
+Only the JumpBoxProvisioner machine can accept connections from the Internet.

 A summary of the access policies in place can be found in the table below.